Pat Parker: Career

 Parker worked from 1978 to 1988 as the medical coordinator and executive director of the Oakland Feminist Women's Health Center.
 In 1979 she toured with the "Varied Voices of Black Women", a group of poets and musicians that included Linda Tillery, Mary Watkins, and Gwen Avery.
 She founded the Black Women's Revolutionary Council in 1980, and she also contributed to the formation of the Women's Press Collective, as well as being involved in wide-ranging activism in gay and lesbian organizing.

 Pat Parker was asked by her father to take "the freedom train of education," Parker moved to Oakland California, in the early 1970s to pursue writing and potential opportunities for activist work.
 Parker also participated in political activism and had early involvement with the Black Panther Party, Black Women's Revolutionary Council and formed the Women's Press Collective.
 Parker participated in many forms of activism especially regarding gay and lesbian communities, domestic violence, and rights of people of color.

+Parker was affiliated with the women in print movement, which sought to establish autonomous communications networks of feminist publications, presses, and bookstores created by and for women.
+Many women's presses founded during this period, including the Women's Press Collective, operated democratically and nonhierarchically.
+Poetry was especially significant for the women in print movement, because it was considered an accessible medium that was cheap to print.
+Parker published many of her early poems through the collective; historians have identified these chapbooks as some of the earliest associated with the women's liberation movement.